 Aside from being very serious about what they do, these devs are great at problem solving and are some sort of human version of a Swiss army knife.
 They can get from A to Z with almost zero dependence on other parties and are phenomenal at what they do.

 The Character would try to solve our problem by bringing out the big guns: they’ll start by seeing which queries are triggered by the client application, then they’d systematically add a log statement in a strategic location to avoid making too much noise in the company’s log aggregation service.
 Then they’d wait for a code review of that log, and after it’s approved – they’d merge to staging/master and deploy to production.

-Hopefully not too long afterwards, a wild log appears!
+Hopefully not too long afterward, a wild log appears!
 And it contains just the info our beloved dev has been waiting for.
 They know exactly what the problem is, or at least where it originates from.
 They know how to proceed in order to solve it and they do it by themselves using the same strategy they’ve used so far.
 Eventually, they track the rogue SQL query and fix the bug independently.
 Joy.

 The religious hipster

 Of all our superstars, ninjas, rockstars, unicorns, or whatever you want to call them – this one stands out.
 Not because they’re particularly exceptional at what they do, but because of their perspective on things.
 These devs are well-informed of whatever it is that’s going on outside of their echo chamber that is their company.
 They’re well aware of whatever it is that other companies are doing to solve their problems, they thrive in developer communities, and they share their problems with other programmers to think of the best solutions – even when these solutions are a bit exaggerated.
 This dev wants to do it all with the newest tools that are available at their disposal, and if it depended on them – it wouldn’t matter how much it cost.